 Tuition: Students enrolled in this program will pay their normal tuition for a 15-credit semester.
 All scholarships and financial aid applies.

-Travel: Airfare and travel to NYC is not included since students will be coming from their hometowns.
-Students will also need to purchase a metro card.
+Travel: Students will need to purchase a metro card.
+Travel to NYC is not included since students will be coming from their hometowns.